marissagodwin/portfolio/stills/gifs.md

 ---
 layout: gifs
-title: Free time GIF making
+title: Assorted GIFs
-role: llustration, Motion Design,
+role: llustration, Motion Design, Killing time
-desc: A growing collection of GIFs made in my spare time, practicing new techniques, and studying motion.
+desc: A growing collection of free-time GIFs, with the goal of practicing new techniques & studying motion.

 ---